Equine Assisted Therapy

 - Sessions take place in a safe, supportive outdoor or arena setting.

-- Equine assisted therapy typically includes:
+- Equine-assisted therapy typically includes:

 - Ground-based activities with the horse (no riding is required unless specifically part of the program)